12ramsake/FKWC/README.md

 Note that the code of other authors to generate p-values from other test statistics is missing, as it is not mine to distribute.

+I also do not include the financial data analysis, since the data is licensed